lukapopijac/pocket-cube-optimal-solver/README.md

    satisfying compromise was to be found.
  - Writing REST API with `Node.js` and `Express`
- - Preparing for the bigger challenge in the future project: Optimal solver for the standard Rubik's Cube
+ - Preparing for the bigger challenge in the future project: Optimal solver for standard Rubik's Cube